adeliafebriani/Tijarah-Blockchain-Notes/Chapter 4/Other Consensus Mechanisms & Their Trade-Offs.md

 ### Key Principle

-The key principle behind PoET is that it leverages the security guarantees provided by SGX enclaves to ensure fairness and randomness in the selection of block creators.
+The key principle behind PoET is that it leverages the security guarantees provided by SGX enclaves to ensure fairness and randomness in selecting block creators.
 Since the wait time is generated within the enclave and cannot be tampered with, PoET helps to prevent centralization and manipulation in blockchain networks.

 PoET has been used in various blockchain platforms, including Hyperledger Sawtooth and some enterprise blockchain solutions.
 However, it's worth noting that PoET has also faced criticisms, particularly regarding its reliance on SGX technology and concerns about the centralization of trusted sources providing wait times.